elik1001/devops-on-solaris/README.md

 <pre>
 ssh global-zone -p 32078
 </pre>
-Similar you can delete the zone by running the below.
+Similar you can delete the zone by running the below (it will delete all associated snaps/clones).
 <pre>
 ./clone_zfs.py -d -i jir10
 Deleting VM/Zone z-1539798251-jir10 and associated snap_z-1539798251-jir10